Jatin142001/Project-Online_Book_Store_Analysis_Using_SQL/README.md

-# SQL - Project : Online Book Store Analysis
+# SQL - Project: Online Book Store Analysis

 ## Project Overview
 This project focuses on analyzing an Online Book Store using SQL.
 It involves creating a structured database and extracting valuable insights through various SQL queries.
 The analysis covers book details, customer data, and order transactions to derive meaningful business insights.